Questions and answers about SAP Business One fields and functions.

 The user must change the initial sample password and enter a new password of their own choice when logging in for the first time.

-The "Low" security level is set by default in SAP Business One.
-The password must be at least six characters long and not fulfil any other requirements.
+The „Low“ security level is set by default in SAP Business One.
+The password must be at least six characters long and meets no further requirements.
 The expiry date is set to 90 days.

-The "Medium" security level requires a password that must be at least eight characters long.
-It must contain at least one number or special character and one upper or lower case letter.
+The „Medium“ security level requires a password that is at least eight characters long.
+It must contain at least one number or special character and one uppercase or lowercase letter.
 The expiry date is set to 60 days.

-The "High" security level requires a password that must be at least eight characters long.
-It must contain at least one number and one special character as well as at least one upper case letter and one lower case letter.
+The security level „High“ requires a password that must be at least eight characters long.
+It must contain at least one number and one special character, as well as at least one capital letter and one lowercase letter.
 The expiry date is set to 30 days.

 Master data / business partners